raghavddps2/StrideAI-Intern-Assignment/Task2/Readme.md

 curl --location --request POST 'https://pdf-text-extracter.herokuapp.com/extractText' \
 --form 'file=file_location'
 ```
-Please change the file_location to where your file is present.
+Please change the file_location to where the file is present in your system